tcollier/whirled_peas/README.md

 If not file or options are provide, all tests are run

-If no file is provided, the supported options are --help print this usage statement and exit --view-pending interactively display and optionally save rendered output for each pending test --view-failed interactively display and optionally save rendered output for each faiing test
+If no file is provided, the supported options are
+    --help             print this usage statement and exit --view-pending     interactively display and optionally save rendered output for each pending test --view-failed      interactively display and optionally save rendered output for each faiing test

-If the file provide is a screen test, the supported options are --run run screen test for given file
+If a screen test file is provided as the first argument, the supported options are
+    --run        run screen test for given file
     --view       interactively display and optionally save the file's test output --template   print out template tree for the test template --debug      render the test template without displying it, printing out debug information
 ```

 ## Contributing